 9.10.q.4.
-You shall calculate and record a 30-day rolling average oxygen concentration using Equation 19-19 in Section 12.4.1 of EPA Reference Method 19 of Appendix A-7 of 40 CFR Part 60.
-The 1-hour arithmetic averages shall be calculated using the data points required under 40 CFR §60.13(e)(2).
+The owner or operator shall calculate and record a 30-day rolling average oxygen concentration using equation 19-19 in section 12.4.1 of EPA Reference Method 19 of appendix A-7 of 40CFR60.

 9.10.r.
-For energy recovery units with annual average heat input rates greater than or equal to 250 MMBtu/hour and waste-burning kilns, you shall install, calibrate, maintain, and operate a PM CPMS and record the output of the system as specified in paragraphs 9.10.r.1 through 9.10.r.8.
-For other energy recovery units, you may elect to use PM CPMS operated in accordance with this section.
+For energy recovery units with annual average heat input rates greater than or equal to 250 MMBtu/hour and waste-burning kilns, the owner or operator shall install, calibrate, maintain, and operate a PM CPMS and record the output of the system as specified in paragraphs 9.10.r.1 through 9.10.r.8 below.
+For other energy recovery units, the owner or operator may elect to use PM CPMS operated in accordance with this section.
 PM CPMS are suitable in lieu of using other CMS for monitoring PM compliance (e.g., bag leak detectors, ESP secondary power, PM scrubber pressure).
+The owner or operator shall:

 9.10.r.1.
-Install, calibrate, operate, and maintain your PM CPMS according to the procedures in your approved site-specific monitoring plan developed in accordance with subdivision 9.9 and subparagraphs 9.10.r.1.A through 9.10.r.1.C.
+Install, calibrate, operate, and maintain the PM CPMS according to the procedures in the approved site-specific monitoring plan developed in accordance with subdivision 9.9.1 and subparagraphs 9.10.r.1.A through 9.10.r.1.C:

 9.10.r.1.A.
-The operating principle of the PM CPMS shall be based on in-stack or extractive light scatter, light scintillation, beta attenuation, or mass accumulation of the exhaust gas or representative sample.
-The reportable measurement output from the PM CPMS shall be expressed as milliamps.
+The owner or operator shall base the operating principle of the PM CPMS on in-stack or extractive light scatter, light scintillation, beta attenuation or mass accumulation of the exhaust gas or representative sample.
+The owner or operator shall express the reportable measurement output from the PM CPMS as milliamps or the digital signal equivalent;

 9.10.r.1.B.
-The PM CPMS shall have a cycle time (i.e., period required to complete sampling, measurement, and reporting for each measurement) no longer than 60 minutes.
+The PM CPMS shall have a cycle time (i.e., period required to complete sampling, measurement, and reporting for each measurement) no longer than 60 minutes; and

 9.10.r.1.C.
-The PM CPMS shall be capable of detecting and responding to particulate matter concentrations of no greater than 0.5 mg/actual cubic meter.
+The PM CPMS shall be capable of detecting and responding to particulate matter concentrations increments no greater than 0.5 mg/actual cubic meter.

 9.10.r.2.
-During the initial performance test or any such subsequent performance test that demonstrates compliance with the PM limit, you shall adjust the site-specific operating limit in accordance with the results of the performance test according to the procedures specified in subdivision 9.6.c through paragraph 9.6.k.5.
+During the initial performance test or any such subsequent performance test that demonstrates compliance with the PM limit, adjust the site-specific operating limit in accordance with the results of the performance test according to the procedures specified in subdivisions 9.6.c through 9.6.k;